12 Habits to help you sleep better (+ how to identify & tackle your stress)

-In this blog, we'll share everyday things you can do on your own but before you jump into that, we want to help you address the underlying cause of your inability to fall asleep and work on them so you can sleep better.
+In this blog, we'll share everyday things you can do on your own but before you jump into that, we want to help you address the underlying cause of your inability to fall asleep and work on them so you can Habits To Help You Sleep Better.

 Stress can disturb your sleep.
 You need first identify WHAT is causing you stress and if there is anything you can do to fix it.
 Maybe you can try journaling and writing down all that you can do to fix it.
 If the situation is NOT in your hands, you need to learn to let go as you have no control over it.
 Stressing won’t improve the situation, rather it would detoriate your health adding another problem.

 As previously stated, stress can cause disturbance in sleep.
 Stress can seem more if you try to take on everything on our own shoulders, this is why you should learn to share your load.

 There is no shame in seeking help, everyone relies on some support to help them get through life.
 Reach out to a friend, a therapist or a mentor.
 But, do share that load.
 You will see you will find a solution to your problem faster if you take Habits To Help You Sleep Better.
 Often others can give a fresh perspective to our problem, and help think of an alternate solution that we hadn’t thought of due to the overwhelming stress.